RAND Forecasting

 The current U.S. federal AI regulatory landscape lacks comprehensive legislation, with governance fragmented across executive actions, targeted bills, and state-level initiatives (White & Case).
 Consequently, federal agencies have relied on existing laws and voluntary frameworks to implement any AI-specific rules (SIG).
 Congress has introduced AI-related bills like the TAKE IT DOWN Act (prohibiting the publishing of nonconsensual AI-generated intimate imagery, now passed by the Senate and the House) and the CREATE AI Act (codifying a national AI research resource), but these specific bills address the publication of AI-generated content and establish resources to facilitate development, and consequently, they do not directly regulate AI systems or their development.
 Broader regulatory frameworks for AI systems have yet to be established (Inside Global Tech, CBS News).

-This question will be resolved as “Yes” if, before 1 January 2026, both chambers of the U.S. Congress pass a bill substantively regulating AI development or restricting its use AND the President signs it into law or Congress overrides the President’s veto.
+Resolution Criteria: This question will be resolved as “Yes” if, before 1 January 2026, both chambers of the U.S. Congress pass a bill substantively regulating AI development or restricting its use AND the President signs it into law or Congress overrides the President’s veto.

 To count for resolution, a bill must contain provisions that explicitly regulate artificial intelligence systems, models, or development.
 To be considered as “substantively regulating artificial intelligence systems or their development” qualifying provisions must: